Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/say.md

 # Say

-The `say` command is used to send synthesized speech to the remote party.
+The `say` verb is used to send synthesized speech to the remote party.
 The text provided may be either plain text or use SSML tags.

 ## Speech vendors